mrthreeplates/TRS-80_floppy_remapper/README.md

 In order to install this board, the floppy drive controller's 74LS174 chip (a hex D flip-flop) must be removed and a 16 pin socket installed in its place.
 This board replaces the function of the 74LS174.
 Additionally, the model 4 Gate-array and model 4 non-gate array computers require a minor board modification.

+WARNING: This is a hobby project, that I've done for fun, and am sharing my effort for others to enjoy.
+This project requires some soldering and assumes you are very comfortable working around electronics.
+Deadly high voltage is present on these computers!
+Do not proceed if you don't know what you are doing!
+I make no claim that these instructions are complete, correct, easy to follow, or you won't damage your computer.
+If this worries you at all, this project isn't for you.

 More information and background about this project: